dqops/dqo/docs/examples/data-validity/percentage-of-rows-passing-sql-condition.md

         nullable: true
 ```

+In this example, we have demonstrated how to use DQOps to verify the validity of data in a table.
+By using the [sql_condition_passed_percent](../../checks/table/sql/sql-condition-passed-percent-on-table.md) table check, we can monitor that
+the percentage of rows passed a custom SQL condition does not fall below the set thresholds.
+If it does, you will get a warning, error or fatal result.

 ## Next steps

 - You haven't installed DQOps yet?
 Check the detailed guide on how to [install DQOps using pip](../../working-with-dqo/installation/install-dqo-using-pip.md) or [run DQOps as a Docker container](../../working-with-dqo/installation/run-dqo-as-docker-container.md).